veertuinc/anka-docs/content/en/docs/Getting Started/partials/_step1.md

+> ***NOTE***
-**Perform the following steps on the machine that is intended to be a Node.**
+> Perform the following steps on the machine that is intended to be a Node.
-- "Nodes" are the host machines you want to run the Anka VMs.
+> "Nodes" are the host machines you want to run the Anka VMs.
 You can use any Apple hardware for this.

 ### Install the Anka CLI